matthewsouthey/matthewsouthey.github.io/_posts/2018-06-04-humanism-humans.md

 Posthumanism is a movement within (literary) critical theory.
 It redefines “the human”, and critiques  definitions which negate the world (especially the world of plants, animals, and objects).
 It is somewhat related to OOO (Object-Oriented Ontology).

-Both of these -movements radically reconfigure humanism.
+Both of these movements radically reconfigure humanism.
 Their is a shift away from the parochial idea of the human and towards a more inclusive definition.

 Transhumanism is a more scientifically oriented discipline, involving the transformation/augmentation of humans (such as androids, sense extension, nootropics, etc.) and the birth of new forms of sentience (AI, androids, etc.).
 The essence of “the human” has been blown to bits; the human is no longer found in the visions of transhumanists.
 A human is a nebulous concept that is forever transforming (like the [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus)).